In medical malpractice cases—as well as in other types of personal injury lawsuits—damages is a term referring to compensation.

 General damages are non-economic.
-They boil down to putting a price tag on another wise subjective injury, such as:
+They boil down to putting a price tag on an otherwise subjective injury and can include the following:

 Assigning a dollar amount to someone’s mental anguish, for example, is difficult.
-Even in similar situations, awards vary greatly between cases; for example, the plaintiff could have wildly different after-effects.
-Given the uniqueness of each case as well as the judge and jury, outcomes can be unpredictable.
+Even in similar situations, awards vary greatly between cases; for example, two victims with similar injuries could have wildly different after-effects.
+Given the uniqueness of each case, outcomes can be unpredictable.

 Punitive damages are neither non-economic or economic, because they aren’t about conjuring any sort of compensation.
 The focus shifts from the plaintiff to the defendant, as it exists to reprimand the defendant.
 Punitive damages can only be sought if the malpractice was undeniably negligent or outrageous.
 Think of it as a way to benefit society.